man-myth/e-commerce-laravel/README.md

 Todo:

-1. View all items in database even not logged in
+- [x] View all items in database even not logged in
+- view product details, comments
-2. add to cart
+- add to cart (looged in or not logged in)
-3. add admin to post and remove items
+- only admin can add or delete items
+- only logged in users can comment

 SCHEMA